The Evidence for Increasing Cycling Endurance with Supplements

 Considering carbohydrate and protein

-While scientists at the University of Tasmania did not find that the non-essential amino acid beta-alanine offered any benefit with regards to trained cyclists achieving a greater power output, improved high-intensity endurance performance was achieved with a carbohydrate supplement containing leucine.
+While scientists at the University of Tasmania did not find that the non-essential amino acid beta-alanine offered any benefit for trained cyclists achieving a greater power output, improved high-intensity endurance performance was achieved with a carbohydrate supplement containing leucine.

 This demonstrates that in cooler conditions where sweating and sodium losses are less of a problem, salt supplements are not necessary to boost performance in the saddle.